 This fund accounts for the financial resources to be used for the acquisition or construction of major infrastructure within the District.
+The fund was closed during the current fiscal year.

 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.